A big concern for husky owners is why their husky runs away and of course, how to prevent it from happening in the first place!

 5 Reasons Why Your Husky Runs Away

-Huskies have a lot of energy reserved from playtime and entertainment.
+Huskies have a lot of energy reserved for playtime and entertainment.
 If a husky lives a boring kinda life, where he isn’t receiving much attention or mental stimulation through playing, he’ll become frustrated and incredibly bored.

 All It takes is for him to see, smell, or hear something interesting outside of your yard, and he’ll have nothing better to do than go and see.